lostsidewalk/composable-rss-app/README.md

 # ComposableRSS

-ComposableRSS is a multi-user, self-hosted platform that allows you to programmatically create, publish, and manage syndicated web feeds.
+ComposableRSS is a multiuser platform for creating, publishing, and fully managing all aspects of the syndicated web feed lifecycle.
+It provides a robust solution for managing web feeds and content distribution using a developer-friendly REST API.
+ComposableRSS is built upon the GPLV3 NewsGears libraries, implemented entirely in Java, and is freely available on Github.

 ## Features

 - Syndicated feed server supporting RSS, ATOM, and JSON formats
 - REST API for creating feeds and content, and managing the entire feed lifecycle
-- Supports RSS, ATOM, and JSON formats
+- Supports publishing web feeds in RSS, ATOM, and JSON formats
-- Supports feed authentication
+- Supports feed authentication using HTTP BASIC with unlimited number of users
-- Supports iTunes podcast feeds
+- Supports publishing iTunes podcast feeds
-- Suppots MediaRSS feeds (i.e., Youtube channels)
+- Supports publishing MediaRSS feeds (i.e., Youtube channels)
 - OpenAPIv3 specification for easy integration/code generation
 - Scalable architecture can support thousands of concurrent users
 - Free and self-hostable, get ComposableRSS up and running in seconds